 - 1. Essays will not be accepted after the due date unless prior arrangements have been approved by the Professor.
 Penalties of 10% per day late may be applicable in these cases.
 All essays must be typed, double-spaced, and stapled together.
 Assignments not meeting these criteria will not be accepted.
 No essay may be submitted by e-mail. - 2.
 Quizzes cannot be made up, but in the case of a verifiable medical emergency, with official doctor's note, may be excused. - 3.
 The reading outline is subject to change according to time constraints and other considerations; therefore, students are responsible for any changes that are announced in class whether they are in attendance or not. - 4.
 Please keep a copy of all written work.
 In the event of theft or loss, the student is required to submit a duplicate copy. - 5.
-Cell phones must be turned off during classes.
-This also means NO TEXTING or INTERNET SURFING during class time.
-Students who cannot adhere to this policy will be penalized. - 6.
-Students are expected to check the Moodle site for this course before each class to stay informed; in the event of a class cancellation, the announcement will be posted to Moodle. - 7.
+Cell phones must be turned off and out of sight during classes.
+This also means NO TEXTING or INTERNET SURFING during class time. - 6.
+Students are expected to check the Moodle site before each class to stay informed; in the event of a class cancellation, the announcement will be posted to Moodle. - 7.
 Students are advised to read the College Calendar for the rules regarding Registration, Withdrawals, Academic Misconduct including plagiarism, and Appeals.